rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/content.md

 ### Tagging

 In the case of an rpm or a module, there should be tags associated, otherwise the build system will *not* pick up your builds.
-The general format for a tags are as follows:
+The general format for tags is as follows:

 * RPM: `imports/rX/NEVR` (for example, `imports/r8/bash-4.4.20-2.el8` is acceptable)
   * Note: You cannot choose a tag/branch destined for one rocky release and build on another.
 Ensure your tags and branches are in alignment.